esxm/upb-fils-ma.github.io/docs/project/2024/essam.al/index.md

 ## Description

-This project is designed to create an automated door system that operates based on a password input through a keypad.
-Once the correct password is entered, the door will open using a servo motor.
+This project is designed to create an automated door system that operates based on a nfc input.The door will open using a servo motor.
 An integrated sensor ensures the door remains open only as long as needed and closes securely after entry is detected.
 The system is built around a Raspberry Pi and a separate microcontroller, combining robust processing capabilities with efficient real-time control.

 ## Motivation